 Do you love camping?
 Then here is a fun project for you – an easy DIY camp seat from a 5 gallon bucket.
 I love that this has 2 functions.
 It acts as a seat when you are sitting around the campfire, but it also takes the place of a suitcase or backpack.
 You can easily pack your clothes and toiletries for an entire weekend in the bucket.

 We first came across these 5 gallon bucket seats a few years ago when my middle daughter made one in Girl Scouts.
 The leaders helped each girl make one at a troop meeting.
-Afterwards, the girls decorated the buckets with foam stickers so they could tell them apart.
-The girls all used the buckets to pack their clothes and gear anytime the troop went camping.
-Then they were also able to use them around the campfire instead of sit-upons.
+Afterwards, the girls decorated their buckets with foam stickers so they could tell them apart.
+The girls all used their sit upon bucket to pack their clothes and gear anytime the troop went camping.
+Then they were also able to use them around the campfire as a chair.
 The bucket seats worked out really well and the girls used them for several years until the troop disbanded.
-In fact my daughter still has her bucket seat and it’s in great shape.
+In fact my daughter still has her 5 gallon bucket seat and it’s in great shape.

 I always thought it would be great to make these 5 gallon bucket camp seats for our family camping trips.
 So this past weekend, my husband made a camping bucket seat for every member of our family and we are going to use them in a couple of weeks when we head up to Maumee Bay.